Relay Leadership

 As Relay’s Vice President, Data and Research, Dr. Daniel Stuckey leads efforts to facilitate program improvements through rigorous research and data-driven decision-making.

 Before joining Relay in 2017, Dr. Stuckey was a teacher and school administrator in NYC and DC.
-Dr. Stuckey holds a Ph.D. in Education Policy from the University of Pennsylvania, an Masters in the Art of Teaching from American University, and a BA in English from Tufts University.
+Dr. Stuckey holds a Ph.D. in Education Policy from the University of Pennsylvania, a Masters in the Art of Teaching from American University, and a BA in English from Tufts University.
 His research focuses on teacher development and the teaching workforce.

 Daniel Stuckey